dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk.md

 Alerts: Scheduled or Real-time
 Real-time alert queries are executed continuously in the background

-Actions can be triggered when a Scheduled Report or Alert is executed
+Actions can be triggered when a Scheduled Report or Alert is executed.

-### Knowledge Objects

-Data Interpretation (Fields, Extracted Fields, Calculated Fields)
-Data Classification (Event Types, Transactions)
-Data Enrichment (Lookups, Workflow Actions)
-Data Normalization (Tags, Fields Aliases)
-Data Models (Structured Datasets)
+Alert is the recommended option when results have to be sent over email.

 ### Commands